Hofstede’s 6 Cultural Dimensions Examples

 Low Uncertainty Avoidance

-People in low uncertainty avoidance societies are comfortable with undesirable moments.
-They mainly act first before garnering enough information.
-They are not intended to follow all rules and regulations thoroughly, so they work to reduce unnecessary rules from society and organizations.
-People in low UAI countries are relaxed and open-minded; therefore, they do not scare to encounter uncertainty and unpredictability.
+People in low-uncertainty-avoidant societies are comfortable with undesirable situations.
+They act first, then gather enough information.
+They are not intended to follow all rules and regulations thoroughly, so they work to reduce unnecessary rules in society and organizations.
+People in low-UAI countries are relaxed and open-minded; therefore, they are not afraid of uncertainty or unpredictability.

 Examples of Low Uncertainty Avoidance Countries